Which Dog Breeds Are the Best for Deep Pressure Therapy

-Maybe you’ve noticed the proliferation of “weighted blankets” and wondered what they were and if they work.
+A common task performed by psychiatric service dogs is deep pressure therapy.
+Let’s use an analogy to explain how that works: you may have noticed the proliferation of “weighted blankets” and wondered what they were and if they work.
 Weighted blankets are scientifically proven to be effective at reducing the symptoms of mental and emotional disorders.
 Some blankets weigh up to 20 pounds.
-The pressure placed on the body is known as deep pressure therapy (DPT).
-It provides comfort, security, and focus in adults and children struggling with disorders like anxiety, attention deficit hyperactivity disorder (ADHD), and autism.
+The pressure placed on the body is a form of deep pressure therapy.
+The blanket provides comfort, security, and focus to adults and children with conditions like PTSD, severe anxiety, attention deficit hyperactivity disorder (ADHD), and autism, which can qualify as ADA disabilities.

 Service dogs can also provide deep pressure therapy to offer the same calming benefits.
-International Association of Assistance Dog Partners (IAADP) recognizes how service dogs can give their owners deep pressure for a calming effect.
-When a person experiences symptoms of their disorder, a medium or large service dog can lay on their abdomen or chest, generating the same effect of a weighted blanket.
+When a person experiences anxiety or a panic attack, a medium or large service dog can lay on their abdomen or chest, generating the same effect as a weighted blanket.

 7 Best Dog Breeds for Deep Pressure Therapy